Host Institution Strategies for Sustaining Digital Resources

 Published August 09, 2012

 This project is in process.
-When completed, downloads of the results will be made available.

 Over the past decade, investment from private and public funders has helped to create a rich landscape of digital resources in the higher education and cultural heritage sectors.
 These projects, whether focused on digitization, born-digital content, or other scholarly tools, can be costly to maintain.
 Especially for those projects that begin with grant funding, developing sustainable business models for the long term can be an elusive goal.